Thursday 27 October 2022

 The sundering ultimate kingdom of genesis' thunder.

 Thomas contributed not only to Our Time but to its successor Communist Party periodicals Arena and Circus.
 On his 1952 visit to America, he also agreed to do a poetry reading for the Socialist Party of the USA without expecting his usual fee.
 And, as we have seen, Thomas called himself a communist and relished opportunities for political discussion in the final days in New York city.
 And, as his prose writings and film scripts reveal, he understood poverty and class consciousness and could describe them as experienced in Wales and the world.
 Dylan developed more anti-fascist writing during the Second World War, as he worked as a writer of propaganda films.
 In this body of work too – which was of greater significance and impact, but once more was not his most literary writing – he could use humour to skewer a fascist leader.
-His funniest of these films was undoubtedly These Are the Men, which featured footage of Hitler and other leading Nazis delivering histrionic speeches, although re-dubbed with an English language voice over.
+The funniest of these films was undoubtedly These Are the Men, which featured footage of Hitler and other leading Nazis delivering histrionic speeches, although re-dubbed with an English language voice over.
 The film-scripts reveal a socialist understanding of the cost to humanity of a failed economic system.
 Wales – Green Mountain, Black Mountain was too political for the British Council to show overseas.
 One memorable passage answers the early critics who said that Thomas ignored the social reality of Depression-era Wales:

 Remember the procession of the old-young men